sudomateo/terraform-training/course/01-Getting-Started/README.md

   Terraform works to make that a reality.
 You no longer need to write complex step-by-step operations to ensure your infrastructure is correctly provisioned.
-Terraform builds a resource graph to determine resource dependencies and creates or modifies non-dependent resources in parallel, saving you time.
+Terraform builds a resource graph to determine resource dependencies and creates or modifies non-dependent resources in parallel.

 - **Idempotent** - Terraform detects when infrastructure needs modification and will only modify infrastructure that needs modification.
 Assuming